 Gobi manchurian.
 The ultimate cauliflower wings.
-Grandaddy of them all.
 Been around forever.
 Indian spiced cauliflower with attitude.
 Seriously good eating.

 You can’t go three hops on the internet without bumping into buffalo cauliflower wings.
 But no gobi manchurian.
 Time for that to change.

 This is unapologetically delicious stuff.
 Battered and deep fried.
-Badass.
-No wimping out.
+Not oven fried.
 No pretending.
-The words “oven fried” do not apply.
 This is all about flavour.
 And texture.
-You won’t believe how meaty these things are.
+You won’t believe how crazy tasty these things are.

 Technically gobi manchurian is Indo-Chinese.
-My tastes definitely run more towards Indo than Chinese so I’ve bent this recipe towards India.
-Want it bent towards China?
+My tastes run more towards Indo than Chinese so I’ve tweaked this recipe to be a bit more Indian than Chinese.
+Want it tweaked to China?
 More soy.
 Asian chili sauce.
 Easy as that.

 The important thing is that you add the words “battered and deep fried” to your cauliflower vocabulary.
 After that, do what you want.
 Indian.
 Chinese.
 Sauce.
 No sauce.
 All good.
 Really, really good.